-A defining feature of the future transit network is the potential for a GO Station and the planned York Region Rapid Transit facilities along Highway 7.
-The Local Centre designation and the implementing Secondary Plan is predicated on the provision of higher order transit services based on its location along the Highway 7 Regional Corridor and the potential for other complementing transit services.
-The Plan is predicated on the future construction of a GO station, the planned York Region Rapid Transit facilities along Highway 7, and the EA-approved Highway 407 Transitway station.
-The integration of these modes of transit with the adjacent developments and the broader community will be a key driver of this Secondary Plan and the foundation for a Potential Mobility Hub.
+A defining feature of the future transit network Concord GO Centre Secondary Plan is the planned and proposed transit facilities in the Plan area identified on Schedule Eis the potential for a GO Station and the planned York Region Rapid Transit facilities along Highway 7.
+The Local Centre designation and the implementing Secondary Plan is predicated on the provision of higher order transit services - based on its location along the Highway 7 Regional Corridor and the potential for other complementing transit services.
+The Plan is predicated on the future construction of, a GO station, and the planned York Region Rapid Transit facilities along Highway 7, and the EAapproved Highway 407 Transitway station.
+The integration of these modes of transit at this proposed Transit Hub-with the adjacent developments and the broader community is-will be an key driver of this Secondary Plan and the foundation for a Potential Mobility Hub.
 The City of Vaughan will continue to cooperate with York Region and the relevant transit agencies to expedite the planning, design and construction of the proposed transit infrastructure.

-Highway 7 will be serviced by VivaNext, which will provide Bus Rapid Transit service between the Regional Centres in Markham, Richmond Hill and Vaughan and beyond, ultimately serving the full length of Highway 7 across south York Region.
-While the opportunity for a station at the junction of the Barrie GO Line has been acknowledged in the Highway 7 and Vaughan North-South Link Environmental Assessment, it does not provide a specific location for a Viva station in the Plan area.
+Highway 7 will be serviced by VivaNext-, which will provide Bus Rapid Transit service between the Regional Centres in Markham, Richmond Hill and Vaughan and beyond, ultimately serving the full length of Highway 7 across south York Region.
+While the opportunity for a station at the junction of the Barrie GO Line has been acknowledged in the Highway 7 and Vaughan North-South Link Environmental Assessment, it does not provide a specific location for a Viva station in the Plan area. , it has not been acted upon.
 The 407 Transitway EA provided two options for the VivaNext station.
 One includes platforms on Highway 7 and the other (should demand warrant) is to provide platforms inside the Transitway station.
 The VivaNext buses will run in mixed traffic between Bowes Road on Highway 7 to the intersection of Centre and Dufferin Streets.
 This is primarily because of the presence of the GO Rail bridge, which is of insufficient width to accommodate dedicated rights of way for the exclusive use of the buses or provide for safe pedestrian connections on Highway 7 under the bridge.

 The Barrie GO Rail line currently provides morning and afternoon peak service between Union Station and Barrie.
 The longer-term plan is to move to two-way all day service subsequent to the double tracking of the line.
 At this time a GO Rail Station is not planned at this site.
-However, both York Region and the City of Vaughan Transportation Master Plans have identified a desire for a station in this area.
-Both the twinning of the tracks and a station site selection would require either a combined Environmental Assessment or individual Environmental Assessments, which would be conducted by Metrolinx.
+However, both York Region and the City of Vaughan Transportation Master Plans have identified a desire for a station in this area as a potential station location.
+Both the twinning of the tracks and a station site selection would require either a combined Environmental Assessment or individual Environmental Assessments, which would be conducted by Metrolinx-GO Transit.